dfarr/fathertime/README.md

 # Fathertime

 A slack bot that converts time to your local timezone.
-Add Fathertime to your channel and watch all chat messages containing references to a time be converted automagically into your own timezone!

 ## Usage